 B F SKINNER, an American psychologist was the first to develop this model of learning.
 He suggested that most of the individual learning take place in controlled environment in which individuals are rewarded by choosing a right behaviour.
 This theory, named as instrumental conditioning was shown by an experiment by working with animals.
 He made a box called the Skinner box and placed a few small animals.
 The box was fitted with several keys / levers.
 When an animal pressed the right lever, it got some food as reward.
-Pressing other levers didn't get any In the beginning the animals pressed the levers at random. rewards.
-But slowly the "discovered" the right one.
-This kind of learning and teaching has wonderful and successful results.

-In the context of consumer behaviour, this model is very important and applies to many common situations.
-It suggests that consumers learn by means of trial-and-error method in which some purchase behaviours result in more favourable outcomes (i.e., rewards) thanother purchase behaviours.
-Thus, a favourable experience becomes "instrumental" in teaching the individual to repeat a specific behaviour.

-For example, the consumer, who tries several brands and styles of jeans finally finds a particular brand and style that fits her figure and personality best, has in fact undergone instrumental learning.
+Pressing other levers didn't get any rewards.
+In the beginning the "discovered" the right one, results, the animals pressed the levers at random.
+But slowly This kind of learning and teaching has wonderful and successful In the context of consumer behaviour, this model is very important and applies to many common situations.
+It suggests that consumers learn by means of trial-and-error method in which some purchase behaviour results in more favourable outcomes (i.e., rewards) than the other purchase behaviours.
+Thus, a favourable experience becomes 'instrumental' in teaching the individual to repeat specific behaviour.
+For eg, the consumer, who tries several brands and styles of jeans finally finds a particular brand brand and style that fits her figure and personality best, has in fact undergone instrumental learning.
 Presumably, this is the brand she is likely to continue buying.